John F. Kennedy assassination rifle: Walker shooting

-Discovery and handling of the Carcano rifle in the TSBD
+Discovery and handling of the Carcano rifle in the Texas School Book Depository

 The Warren Commission found that, in the weeks before the assassination, Oswald kept the rifle wrapped in a blanket and hidden in the garage of friends Michael and Ruth Paine, where Marina was living at the time and where Oswald would occasionally visit.
 Michael Paine described "a package wrapped in a blanket", which he thought was camping equipment.
 He did find this odd, saying to himself "they don't make camping equipment of iron pipes any more".
 Marina testified that, after she and Lee moved their belongings to the Paine home in September 1963, she found the rifle in the blanket while searching for a part for her child's crib.

 The Commission concluded that Oswald had smuggled the rifle into the Texas School Book Depository on the morning of the assassination, November 22, 1963, in a brown paper package, which he had told a co-worker contained "curtain rods", although Oswald later denied this, and said that he carried only a lunch bag that day.
 He also said that he did not own a rifle.

 About half an hour after the assassination of President Kennedy, a floor-by-floor search of the Texas School Book Depository Building was commenced by Dallas police, joined by sheriff's deputies.
 The rifle was found by Deputy Sheriff Seymour Weitzman and Officer Gene Boone among cartons on the sixth floor.

 The two officers who found the rifle—and later Captain Fritz—picked it up by the sling, but did not handle it until the arrival of Lt.
 Carl Day of the crime scene search section of the identification bureau.
 Lt.
 Day then held the rifle by the stock, in one hand, "because it was too rough to hold a fingerprint" and inspected the rifle with a magnifying glass in his other hand.
 He checked that the bolt had no prints on it before Fritz ejected a live round.

 Also found in the same vicinity were three 6.5×52mm brass cartridges later proven to have been fired from Oswald's rifle.
 One of the empty cartridges, CE 543, was dented in the area of the neck.
 Ballistic experts testified to the House Select Committee on Assassinations (HSCA) that this likely occurred when the rifle was rapidly fired and the cartridge was ejected.
 When four test bullets were fired from the rifle, one of the four cartridges had a dented neck, similar to CE 543.